Europa (moon): Orbit and rotation

 Analysis of the unique cracks lining Europa yielded evidence that it likely spun around a tilted axis at some point in time.
 If correct, this would explain many of Europa's features.
 Europa's immense network of crisscrossing cracks serves as a record of the stresses caused by massive tides in its global ocean.
 Europa's tilt could influence calculations of how much of its history is recorded in its frozen shell, how much heat is generated by tides in its ocean, and even how long the ocean has been liquid.
 Its ice layer must stretch to accommodate these changes.
 When there is too much stress, it cracks.
 A tilt in Europa's axis could suggest that its cracks may be much more recent than previously thought.
 The reason for this is that the direction of the spin pole may change by as much as a few degrees per day, completing one precession period over several months.
-A tilt could also affect the estimates of the age of Europa's ocean.
+A tilt could also affect estimates of the age of Europa's ocean.
 Tidal forces are thought to generate the heat that keeps Europa's ocean liquid, and a tilt in the spin axis would cause more heat to be generated by tidal forces.
 Such additional heat would have allowed the ocean to remain liquid for a longer time.
 However, it has not yet been determined when this hypothesized shift in the spin axis might have occurred.

 Physical characteristics

-Europa is slightly smaller than the Moon.
+Europa is slightly smaller than the Earth's moon.
 At just over 3100 km in diameter, it is the sixth-largest moon and fifteenth-largest object in the Solar System.
-Though by a wide margin the least massive of the Galilean satellites, it is nonetheless more massive than all known moons in the Solar System smaller than itself combined.
-Its bulk density suggests that it is similar in composition to the terrestrial planets, being primarily composed of silicate rock.
+It is the least massive of the Galilean satellites.
+Its bulk density suggests that it is similar in composition to terrestrial planets, being primarily composed of silicate rock.

 Internal structure

-It is estimated that Europa has an outer layer of water around 100 km thick--a part frozen as its crust and a part as a liquid ocean underneath the ice.
+It is estimated that Europa has an outer layer of water around 100 km thick – a part frozen as its crust and a part as a liquid ocean underneath the ice.
 Recent magnetic-field data from the Galileo orbiter showed that Europa has an induced magnetic field through interaction with Jupiter's, which suggests the presence of a subsurface conductive layer.
 This layer is likely to be a salty liquid-water ocean.
 Portions of the crust are estimated to have undergone a rotation of nearly 80°, nearly flipping over (see true polar wander), which would be unlikely if the ice were solidly attached to the mantle.
 Europa probably contains a metallic iron core.